Registering with EdIndex

 - if you have a priority, make sure that the homes you bid for suit your needs for example you require a ground floor home due to mobility problems.

 You will need to log into your Housing Online account and select Choice Based Lettings.
 Using the 'Actions' drop down select 'Current Bids'.
-To remove the bid, select ‘current bids’ from the link on the left side of the page, select the ‘Withdraw Bid‘ box against the property you no longer want and press the ‘Withdraw Interest’ button.
+To remove the bid click the ‘Withdraw Bid‘ box against the property you no longer want and press the ‘Withdraw Interest’ button.
 If your bid was made in another way, contact the team and we will remove the bid for you.

 We do not operate a waiting list.
 Each week homes are allocated to applicants based on who has bid for a home advertised, whether they have a priority or how much waiting time they have.
 For more details on how the Council lets its homes see the Council Letting policy.